 The Staggs product configurator is based on WooCommerce, but that doesn’t mean you have to add your configured product to the cart.
 You can also link a form so that you can receive quote requests for products.
-Setting up the request a quote functionality can be achieved in a few simple steps: create a form, embed it on a page and hook up the configurator.
+Setting up the request a quote functionality can be achieved in a few simple steps: create a form, embed it on a page (optional) and hook up the configurator.
 Let’s get into it.
 Supported forms Before we start, it might be useful to know that we support the following forms at the moment: Gravity Forms Fluent Forms Ninja Forms WP Forms Contact Form 7 Are you using a different form plugin?
 Please let us know!
-Creating the form We start by creating the form.
+Supported methods Since version 2.12 we support two methods: Pass options via URL to the form on new page Fill options to an inline form You can configure this setting in Staggs > Templates > Configurator button: Request quote form display 1.
+Creating a form on a new page We start by creating the form.
 Make sure it has a text field for each configuration option you offer.
 These values will be dynamically populated using GET parameters.
 GET parameters are sanitized versions of your product attribute names.
 So My Awesome Attribute 3 will become: “my-awesome-attribute-3”.
 That is the value you should enter for your field labels.
 We have 2 default attribute field labels you can add to your fields: product_name: Outputs the product title; product_price: Outputs the calculated configuration price.
 Note: add the readonly attribute manually.
 You don’t want the user to change the configuration values when requesting a quote.
 You can also use hidden fields.
 Fluent Forms

 In the example above you will see an example Fluent Form field configuration with text input fields for each configuration attribute.
 Make sure you add the placeholder {get.[parameter_name]} to pre-fill the field.
 See documentation for more details.
 Gravity Forms